Big changes are coming to councils in Cambridgeshire.

 More equal

 Option A creates balanced councils, with nearly equal population, landmass, and split of existing local government resources.
 With sufficient scale, size, and mass the two councils proposed under Option A will be better able to manage financial shocks and deliver efficiencies through economies of scale in service delivery and commissioning.
 Option A provides economic equity with similar employment and unemployment rates.
-It also distributes housing needs evenly, avoiding unsustainable concentrations of growth in Greater Cambridge, whilst easing development strain in the north, by combining Peterborough and Huntingdonshire in the same council.
+It also distributes housing needs evenly, avoiding unsustainable concentrations of growth in Greater Cambridge, whilst easing development strain in the north, by combining Peterborough and Huntingdonshire into the same council.
 By reflecting functional economic areas and the distinctive, yet interconnected economies of our area, Option A creates a solid foundation for supporting inclusive growth and the objectives of the Cambridgeshire and Peterborough Combined Authority (CPCA).

 More empowered